Nithur-M/work-from-anywhere/developer-jobs.md

         <li>Ethers.js / web3.js</li>
         <li>Hardhat</li>
         <li>Solidity</li>
-</ul><br/><br/>Please mention the word **EXTRAORDINARY** and tag RMTUxLjgwLjE0My4yMDY= when applying to show you read the job post completely (#RMTUxLjgwLjE0My4yMDY=).
+</ul><br/><br/>Please mention the word **EXTRAORDINARY** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>